 What is the purpose of the seed laboratory?

 The MCIA laboratory tests seed for quality.
-Germination, physical purity—including other crop and weed contaminants—varietal verification, vigor, and herbicide tolerance tests are conducted by the lab, as well as other crop-specific tests.
+Germination, physical purity—including other crop and weed contaminants, varietal verification, vigor, and herbicide bioassay tests are conducted by the lab, as well as other crop-specific tests.

 Who determines how seed is tested?

 The MCIA seed laboratory follows testing rules established by the Association of Official Seed Analysts (AOSA).
-These rules, used by regulatory agencies and commercial labs throughout the U.S., set the standard for seed testing in North America and are recognized internationally.
+These rules, used by regulatory agencies and commercial labs throughout the U.S., standardize seed testing procedures for numerous species and are recognized internationally.

 Why should my seed be tested?

-Seed testing is the final step in the seed certification process.
-The test results will be used to verify that the seed standards have been met for that particular crop and seed class.
-Seed lots certified by MCIA are required to be tested at the MCIA seed laboratory, except for native species, which may be tested at MCIA or authorized labs.
+Seed testing is one of the final steps in the seed certification process.
+Test results will be used to verify that standards have been met for a particular crop and seed class.
+Seed lots certified by MCIA are required to be tested at the MCIA seed laboratory, except for native species, which may be tested at an authorized lab.
 Testing information can also be used for labeling and/or quality assurance.
 Service testing is available for unconditioned seed and seed that is not in the certification program.
 A host of tests offered, including germination, vigor, purity, and moisture, can help a seed producer, seller, or buyer assess seed quality.

 How do I submit samples?

 Sample bags are available from the MCIA office for submitting your samples.
 Fill the bag up to the top line for large-seeded agronomic crops, and to the middle line for most natives, grasses, and small-seeded legumes.
-Include an MCIA Sampling Report, available on our website or from the MCIA office, to provide information about your seed lot.
-The form is required for certified samples and is beneficial for service samples.
+If requesting a moisture test, please provide an additional 500 grams.
+Include an MCIA Sampling Report, available on our website or from the MCIA office, to provide information about your seed lot and the tests to be conducted on your sample.